AnyLog-co/documentation/mapping data to tables.md

 Datahub (https://datahub.io/docs/about) allows organizations to publish, deploy and share their data.
 It offers a REST API to download air quality measurements from different areas in the world.
-In this doc, we download the London air quality data from datahub and provide 2 examples:
+In this doc, we download the London air quality data from datahub and provide a mapping example using a mapping policy.
-In the first example, the schema is determined by the data - attributes names are mapped to column names and the data types are determined by evaluating the data.
-In the second example, the schema is determined by a user, and the data is mapped to the schema as defined by the user.

 ## Prerequisite